Number of street cats in Varna in 2016*

 WE NEED A MUNICIPAL MASS NEUTERING PROGRAMME FOR STREET CATS IN VARNA

 Legally, the responsibility for the street cats lies with the municipality of Varna.
 The municipal council needs to vote on and pass a by-law for a mass neutering programme, and the executive branch (the mayor and the municipal staff) need to implement it.
-This has not happened.

-MUNICIPAL MASS NEUTERING PROGRAMME for street cats in Varna.
+Help us tell Varna Municipality that we need a MUNICIPAL MASS NEUTERING PROGRAMME for the stray cats in Varna.

 If you believe, like us, that cats should not be suffering on the streets of Varna, please do something yourself!
 Here is what you can do: